Amanrazdan/ashish-passi-portfolio/src/pages/posts/the-twimbit-journey.md

    * All your career records stored in a verified digital locker
 2. Market Yourself

-* Have a voice into the future
+* An individual web page to express yourself
-* An aspirational profile
+* 360 assessment to showcase your strengths

 3. Develop Yourself

-* 360 Assessment by industry/function
+* An aspirational profile
-* Find aspirational opportunity and purpose
+* Find purpose in what you do

 Lovely, lets kick on with this now!
 Looks like there is meaningful business in there somewhere!